Injury management system

 As required under the Workers Compensation Act 1987 (NSW), the University maintains a register of all reported injuries.
 The register is maintained by Workplace Health and Safety.
 The register also records all identified hazards or 'near misses'.
-The Incident, Accident and Hazard report is the form used to record the above notification and includes interventions by the supervisor/manager/Head of Work Unit to prevent a recurrence.
-The Incident, accident, hazard report is the mechanism for reporting in place for all states and territories and includes employees working overseas.
+The RiskWare portal is used to record the above notification and includes interventions by the supervisor/manager/Head of Work Unit to prevent a recurrence.
+The RiskWare portal is the mechanism for reporting in place for all states and territories and includes employees working overseas.

 Claims management documentation

 On receipt of a notification of injury, notification is made to the insurer within 48 hours.
 All correspondence related to the claim is held on file by the Workplace Health and Safety team.
 Copies are emailed to the insurer and include WorkCover medical certificates, claim forms, invoices, referrals, reports, etc. During the course of the claim, once accepted by the insurer, remuneration is paid to the injured employee by the University and any 'unfit for work periods' are claimed back from the insurer by the University.

 Prior to developing a return to work plan, the University in consultation with the injured employee and their general practitioner will assess the employee's capacity to return to work.
 Once assessed, discussion occurs with the work unit to establish a return to work plan, in some instances this may be assisted by an occupational rehabilitation provider.

 The Return to Work Coordinator is the link with all key parties and is involved in the return to work process - from the beginning until the injured employee returns to pre-injury fitness and duties.
 The process of return to work is documented in the Injury Management and Rehabilitation Policy.
 Once all parties have been consulted and agreement is reached on the capacity of the employee and the availability of suitable duties, a formal return to work plan is established and signed off by all parties.